RaspAP/raspap-docs/docs/faq.md

 * [Can I restore RaspAP's default settings?](#restore)
 * [How do I uninstall RaspAP?](#uninstall)

-## <a name="fork"></a>Is RaspAP a fork of OpenWRT or another router project?
+## <a name="fork"></a>Is RaspAP a fork of OpenWrt or another router project?
-RaspAP is an independent router application designed for embeded systems and created by a [community of developers](https://github.com/RaspAP/raspap-webgui/graphs/contributors).
-By contrast, OpenWRT is an operating system built around the Linux kernel.
-While powerful, it's rather more difficult to tailor custom applications around OpenWRT.
-That is, users are generally limited to what is available in OpenWRT's package repository, unless they fork the project code and modify the OS.
+RaspAP is an independent wireless router project designed for embedded systems and created by a [community of developers](https://github.com/RaspAP/raspap-webgui/graphs/contributors).
+By contrast, [OpenWrt](https://openwrt.org/) is an operating system built around the Linux kernel.
+While powerful, it's rather more difficult to tailor custom applications around OpenWrt.
+That is, users are generally limited to what is available in OpenWrt's package repository, unless they fork the project code and modify the OS.

 RaspAP is popularly used to provide a variety of networking and wireless routing services to other Linux projects and applications.
 Moreover, with [Docker support](docker.md) users are able to run RaspAP in an isolated container.
 This gives you much greater flexibility if you're hosting other Linux services and/or applications on your device.